Ashimriat/BackUpIT-test/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 1. Clone repository
-2. Go to backup-it-test-app folder
+2. Go to BackUpIT-test folder
 3. Run in cmd following commands one by one: npm install, npm run serve
 4. Your browser will open localhost:4200 with app.